-- 107 An eligibility checklist to assist banks when completing the Additional Liability Report (ALR) quarterly reporting has been developed by the SRB.
-The checklist 103 is a non-exhaustive list of MREL eligibility conditions.
-It aims to help banks in establishing whether liabilities meet the MREL eligibility criteria set out in the CRR 104, the SRMR 105 and the BRRD 106 and whether they should be reported in the ALR accordance with Commission Implementing Regulation (EU) 2021/763 107. - 108 Procedures for establishing MREL eligibility are to be documented.
-Once banks reach the conclusion that the MREL eligibility criteria are met and that the liabilities should be reported in the ALR accordance with Commission Implementing Regulation (EU) 2021/763, the SRB expects banks to document the procedures that have been followed, as part of sound governance.
+- An eligibility checklist to assist banks when completing the quarterly reporting has been developed by the SRB.
+The checklist100 is a non-exhaustive list of MREL eligibility conditions.
+It aims to help banks in establishing whether liabilities meet the MREL eligibility criteria set out in the CRR101, the SRMR102 and the BRRD103 and whether they should be reported in accordance with Commission Implementing Regulation (EU) 2021/763104. - 108 Procedures for establishing MREL eligibility are to be documented.
+Once banks reach the conclusion that the MREL eligibility criteria are met and that the liabilities should be reported in accordance with Commission Implementing Regulation (EU) 2021/763, the SRB expects banks to document the procedures that have been followed, as part of sound governance.
 The SRB may require access to this documentation in future on-site inspections.
-The SRB may also request any additional information it deems necessary in relation to the eligibility of reported liabilities, as part of its scrutiny of the ALR reporting received under Commission Implementing Regulation (EU) 2021/763. - 109 Management sign-off to accompany ALR quarterly reporting submissions under Commission Implementing Regulation (EU) 2021/763 starting with Q4 2021 reference date 108.
+The SRB may also request any additional information it deems necessary in relation to the eligibility of reported liabilities, as part of its scrutiny of the reporting received under Commission Implementing Regulation (EU) 2021/763. - 109 Sign-off to accompany quarterly reporting submissions under Commission Implementing Regulation (EU) 2021/763 starting with Q4 2021 reference date105.
 To ascertain that procedures and controls were put in place to establish that reported liabilities meet the MREL eligibility criteria set out in the legislation, the SRB expects confirmation from banks.
-A management sign-off form 109
+A sign-off form106 is to be submitted together with the quarterly reporting under Article 1(a) of Commission Implementing Regulation (EU) 2021/763.
+The sign-off form is to be signed in line with Principle 1.1 indent 5 of https://srb.europa.eu/sites/srbsite/files/2021_01_08_mrel_checklist_for_reporting_eligible_liabilities_2.pdf

-101 Article 72b(2)(I) CRR, in conjunction with Article 12c(2) SRMR.
+98 Article 72b(2)(I) CRR, in conjunction with Article 12c(2) SRMR.